dbroadhurst/aws-cognito-react/README.md

 ## App Configuration

-Setup the Congnito environment values buy creating app/.env.local file and adding the following
+Setup the Cognito environment values buy creating app/.env.local file and adding the following

 ```bash
 REACT_APP_USERPOOL_ID=YOUR_USER_POOL_ID
 REACT_APP_CLIENT_ID=YOUR_CLIENT_ID
 ```

-Create React App has been used to setup the development process so the next steps should be familar
+Create React App has been used to setup the development process so the next steps should be familiar

 ```bash
 cd app